A Credit Assignment Compiler for Joint Prediction: Example TDOLR programs

 \IF{\VAR{max\_label} > \VAR{max\_prediction}} \STATE \FUN{loss}(\VAR{false\_negative\_loss}) \COMMENT{The loss is asymmetric} \ELSE \IF{\VAR{max\_label} < \VAR{max\_prediction}} \STATE \FUN{loss}(1) \ELSE \STATE \FUN{loss}(0) \ENDIF \ENDIF

 \IF{\VAR{output}\texttt{.}\VAR{good}} \STATE \VAR{output} \texttt{<<} \VAR{max\_prediction}\COMMENT{if we should generate output, append our prediction} \ENDIF }

-In Algorithm~\ref{alg:depparsing}, we show an implementation of a shift-reduce depedency parser for natural language, described in more detail in~\cite{chang15dependency}.
-We discuss each subcomponent below. \begin{itemize} \item \textsc{GetValidAction} returns valid actions that can be taken by the current configuration. \item \textsc{GetFeat} extracts features based on the current configuration.
+In Algorithm~\ref{alg:depparsing}, we show an implementation of a shift-reduce dependency parser for natural language.
+We discuss each subcomponent below.
+The detailed introduction to dependency parsing is provided in the next section. \begin{itemize} \item \textsc{GetValidAction} returns valid actions that can be taken by the current configuration. \item \textsc{GetFeat} extracts features based on the current configuration.
 A detailed list of our features is in the supplementary material. \item \textsc{GetGoldAction} implements the dynamic oracle described in \cite{goldberg13oracles}.
 The dynamic oracle returns the optimal action in any state that leads to a reachable end state with the minimal loss. \item \textsc{Predict} is a library call implemented in the L2S system.
 Given training samples, L2S can learn the policy automatically.
 In the test phase, it returns a predicted action leading to an end state with small structured loss. \item \textsc{Trans} implements the hybrid-arc transition system described above. \item \textsc{Loss} returns the number of words whose parents are wrong.
 It has no effect in the test phase. \end{itemize}